kurowskipatryk/NBP/README.md

 The program is written in Blazor and the database in MSSQL.

-To run the program you need to change the database server in the appsetting.json file and perform a migration.
+To run the program you need to change the database server in the <strong> appsetting.json</strong> file and perform a migration.